Broken Hill ore deposit

 The Broken Hill Ore Deposit is located underneath Broken Hill in western New South Wales, Australia, and is the namesake for the town.
 It is arguably the world's richest and largest zinc-lead ore deposit.

+History

 Discovery

 Charles Sturt made a pencil sketch of the area in 1844 and noted iron ore along an isolated hill.
 In 1866 the Mount Gipps sheep station named their paddock, which embraced the lode outcrop, Broken Hill.
 However, the hill was thought to be mullock.
 On 5 September 1883, a Mount Gipps boundary rider named Charles Rasp staked a claim on the outcrop because it looked like tin oxide as described in his prospecting guide book.
 With six others he staked the entire outcrop.
 In 1884, the syndicate reorganized as the Broken Hill Mining Company.
-Horn silver was discovered in 1885 and the Broken Hill Proprietary Company Limited was organized.
+Horn silver was discovered in 1885 and the Broken Hill Proprietary Company Limited was incorporated.